zzzprojects/learn-orm/tutorials/roslyn-scripting/evaluate-a-script-with-parameters.md

 # Evaluate a Script with Parameters

-When you need to send some information to a method, you can do it by passing the parameters and parameters act as variables inside the method.
+When you need to send some information to a method, you can do it by passing the parameters, and parameters act as variables inside the method.

 You can send parameters to the expression and use them in the script logic.